SerdarAbali/bot5/README.md

 You can either buy an old used hoverboard or order the following:

 Method 1
-Buy a hoverboard, particular model would be "Orb Wheel X8"
+Buy a hoverboard, the most compatible model would be "Orb Wheel X8"

 Method 2
 Buy seperate parts: